urban-plumber/urban-plumber.github.io/changelog/index.md

 Correct RootMoist long_name, standard_name and units

 **2020-06-17: v1.02**
-add x,y dimensions to all variables to align with ALMA
+Includes x and y spatial dimension for all variables.
+This aligns with ALMA protocol and will make multi-site phase easier to process.